oracle/terraform-provider-oci/website/docs/r/core_image.html.markdown

 	* `bucket_name` - (Required when source_type=objectStorageTuple) The Object Storage bucket for the image.
 	* `namespace_name` - (Required when source_type=objectStorageTuple) The Object Storage namespace for the image.
 	* `object_name` - (Required when source_type=objectStorageTuple) The Object Storage name for the image.
 	* `source_image_type` - (Optional) The format of the image to be imported.
 Only monolithic images are supported.
-This attribute is not used for exported Oracle images with the Oracle Cloud Infrastructure image format.
+This attribute is not used for exported Oracle images with theOracle Cloud Infrastructure image format.
 Allowed values are:
 	    * `QCOW2`
 	    * `VMDK`
 	* `source_type` - (Required) The source type for the image.
 Use `objectStorageTuple` when specifying the namespace, bucket name, and object name.
 Use `objectStorageUri` when specifying the Object Storage URL.
 	* `source_uri` - (Required when source_type=objectStorageUri) The Object Storage URL for the image.
-* `instance_id` - (Optional -- required when not specifying `image_source_details`) The OCID of the instance you want to use as the basis for the image.
+* `instance_id` - (Optional) The OCID of the instance you want to use as the basis for the image.
 * `launch_mode` - (Optional) Specifies the configuration mode for launching virtual machine (VM) instances.
 The configuration modes are:
 	* `NATIVE` - VM instances launch with paravirtualized boot and VFIO devices.
 The default value for Oracle-provided images.
 	* `EMULATED` - VM instances launch with emulated devices, such as the E1000 network driver and emulated SCSI disk controller.